liferay/liferay-docs/develop/learning-paths/articles/02-writing-a-data-driven-application/01-using-service-builder.markdown

 entities are required?
 The first one that jumps to mind is the `name` field on both the `Guestbook` and the `Entry` entity.
-But the `Entry` entity also has some other required fields: what's the point of submitting a guestbook entry without the entry itself?
+But the `Entry` entity also has some other required fields: what's the point of submitting a guestbook entry without the message?
 And you may decide you want everyone to supply an email address and their name, to discourage abuse of your guestbook.
 Because of that, it's a good idea to make all these fields required.

 Liferay has great facilities for field validation which are covered later; right now, you'll just prepare yourself to use them by defining custom `Exception`